akaspartan007/temppp-prompttt/new.md

 #### 1. Teleprompters

-The teleprompter section represents a major business offering and should receive professional visual treatment.
+The teleprompter section represents a major offering and should receive professional visual treatment.
 The teleprompter catalogue must support:

 * **Studio teleprompters:** Designed for professional recording and production environments where screen size and readability are critical.
 * **Broadcast teleprompters:** Intended for media and television workflows where reliability and clarity are essential.